-- 500g (approx. 1 lb) Hedgerow fruit and berries of your choice (supplement with traditional fruit if you don't have enough foraged material)
+- 1 lb Hedgerow fruit and berries of your choice (500 g / supplement with other fruit if you don't have enough)

-1. Rinse your fruit then chop up the apples and place them into a large sauce pan with the berries.
+- Rinse your fruit then chop up the apples and place them into a large saucepan with the berries.
 Don't peel or core the apples since the apples in this recipe are there to ensure that your jelly actually gels.
 Pectin is the magic ingredient in this equation and it's concentrated in all the apple bits that you might normally discard.

-2. Pour about 600ml (2.5 cups) water over the fruit and bring the contents of your pan to a simmer.
-What you’re aiming for here is extraction of juice and pectin from the fruit without boiling it to death.
-Keep the fruit on low and use a potato masher or stick blender to ensure the berries have released their gorgeous flavour into the water.
+- Pour the water over the fruit and bring the contents of your pan to a simmer.
+Keep the fruit on low and use a potato masher or stick blender to ensure the berries have released their gorgeous flavor into the water.
 This process should only take about ten minutes.

-3. Set up your Jelly bag over a bowl and pour and/or spoon the berry-apple juice into the bag.
+- Set up your jelly strainer over a bowl and pour the berry-apple mixture into the bag.
+Leave the berries to drip for at least a few hours if not overnight.
 Allow the juice to drip out for at least three hours but preferably overnight.
 Remember that if you squeeze the bag to try to speed up the process that your final jelly will not come out clear.
-Also, if you don’t have a jelly bag you can also use muslin or an old pillow case to strain the juice.
-Rig it up over your bowl with string – if I were using this method I might tie the contraption to the handle of a kitchen cupboard.

-4. When the bag has stopped dripping, measure the amount of liquid you have in the bowl and the amount of sugar you’ll need then discard the contents of the jelly bag.
-For every 600ml (2.5 cups) of juice you’ll need 450g (2.25 cups) of sugar.
-In a large saucepan bring the juice to a boil then slowly add your sugar and stir until it’s completely dissolved.
+- In a large saucepan bring the juice to a boil then slowly add your sugar and stir until it's completely dissolved.
 Leave the mixture to boil steadily for about ten minutes until you reach the setting point.
-For details on what to look for on the setting point please visit this link.